tudasc/TypeART/README.md

 Using TypeART involves two phases:

 1. Compilation, see [Section 1.1](#11-compiling-a-target-code): Compile your code with Clang/LLVM using the TypeART LLVM pass plugin through our compiler wrapper script.
 The plugin (1) serializes static type information and (2) instruments relevant allocations.
 2. Execution, see [Section 1.2](#12-executing-an-instrumented-target-code): Run the instrumented program.
 The TypeART runtime tracks all memory allocations.
-A client can query the runtime for type information of a pointer at interesting points during program execution.
+A client can then query our runtime for type information of a memory pointer at relevant points during program execution.

 ```
 +----Compiler----+         +-----------------------------------+